HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |-|-|
 |201707	|4.16390041493776|

-In July 2017, each user made an average of approximately 4.16 transactions
+In July 2017, each user made an **average of approximately 4.16 transactions**.
 ## Query 06: Average amount of money spent per session.
 Only include purchaser data in July 2017
 ```
 select